OpenRTMFP/Cumulus/README.md

 CumulusService executable includes the following argument launch options, to a developement usage:

+- **registerService**,
+register the application as a service.

+- **unregisterService**,
+unregister the application as a service.

+- **displayName**,
+specify a display name for the service (only with /registerService).

-- **help**,
+- **startup=automatic|manual**,
-displays help information about command-line usage.
+specify the startup mode for the service (only with /registerService).

-- **cirrus=url**,
+- **cirrus=address[,dump]**,
-cirrus url to activate a "man-in-the-middle" mode in bypassing flash packets to the official cirrus server of your choice.
+cirrus address to activate a 'man-in-the-middle' developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers.
+You may add (after a comma) an option to include middle packets process for your dumping (only with /dump).
+Example: 'p2p.rtmfp.net:10007,1'.

 - **dump[=file]**,
 enables packet traces in the console.
-Optionnal *file* argument also allows a file dumping.
-Often used with *cirrus=url* option to observe flash/cirrus exchange.
+Optionnal 'file' argument also allows a file dumping.
+Used often with 'cirrus=address[,dump]' option to observe flash/cirrus exchange.

-- **middle**,
-enables middle traces if dump option is activated.
-Otherwise it does nothing.

 - **log=level**,
 log level argument beetween 0 and 8 : none, fatal, critic, error, warn, note, info, debug, trace.
 Default value is 6 (note), all logs until info level are displayed.

+- **help**,
+displays help information about command-line usage.

 Command-line way is preferred during development and test usage.
 To statically configure the service the better practice is a optionnal configuration file to the installation directory.
 The possible configurations are: